Dog and Cat Photography

 I usually photograph portraits, mostly men, editorials, and engagements and weddings.
 Every once in a while, I get to photograph pets, by themselves or with their owners, for business and for fun.
 I love animals, dogs in particular, and I always find it interesting to capture them.

 Here are a few samples of my pet photography and stories behind the images, including images from Urban Animals event at D Pet Hotel in New York City.

 Here’s a shot of a grumpy cat, guarding the entrance of a store, on the streets of Lagos, Portugal.
 I had to shoot this from across the street.

 When it comes to photographing cats, I think the challenging part is to get them interested in you, the camera, and photo shoot.
 That’s easier said than done.
 Cats usually have a mind of their own.
 But if you make friends with them first, before the photo shoot, you’re half-way there.

 I love photographing dogs, in studio and on location.
 And that is photographing dogs, their interaction with other dogs, especially when shooting outdoors, and with their humans, too.

 Also, here’s a shot of my friend, award-winning, legally blind photographer Kurt Weston and his guide dog, Ambrose.
 Learn more about Kurt Weston and his guide dog, Ambrose, in Journeys Through Darkness: A Biography about Weston and his work.

-Also, here are two images of our family dog, Kimba (she’s adopted from Spain) and yours truly.
-Kimba was very interested in what I was reading on my computer screen.
+Also, here I am, with our family dog, Kimba (she’s adopted from Spain).
+Kimba was quite captivated by whatever was going on on the screen.